Jean-Michel Bernasconi and Pacific Windcraft

 See also the Hang glider sail art related topics menu.

 In 1984, Bernasconi and Gerard Thevenot created a company named Skylines to import the La Mouette Profil, effectively replacing the Esprit in Pacific Windcraft’s product line.
 Skylines also imported the La Mouette Atlas hang glider and a series of motorized trike powered ultralights to use as aero-tugs.

 This section is mostly by John LaTorre.
 (4)

 The Eclipse, introduced in 1985, was the first novice double-surface (enclosed crossbar) glider with no keel pocket.
-In its place, the sail was connected to the keel by a webbing strap, and to the rear top wire by a cambered rib mounted permanently inside the sail to define reflex.
+In its place, the sail was connected to the keel by a webbing strap (visible in the photo) and to the rear top wire by a cambered rib mounted permanently inside the sail to define reflex.
 It was also the first production glider to meet modern dive recovery standards without the use of defined (washout) tips, and the first U.S. glider to make extensive use of 7075 alloy tubing.
 It was also the first glider to offer the Safedge unique down-tube (upright) in the U.S. as an option.
 This tubing consisted of an aluminum front section and a tapered rubber rear section, combining airfoil performance with a safer break mode.
 (In a landing crash, it is better that the down-tubes break, absorbing some of the energy of the impact, than the pilot’s arms.)